tsar-boomba/resume/resume.typ

     workflow],
   [Programmed a microcontroller, using _C_ and _Rust_, which uses Modbus to extract
     data from a monitoring device],
-  [Interfaced with a 4G LTE modem to send collected data to a dashbaord for customer viewing] )
+  [Interfaced with a 4G LTE modem over UART to send collected data to a dashbaord for customer viewing] )
 #exp_item(
   name: "Self-Employed",